• Home

 Kids can struggle with math because number sense is not strong.
 Here are some ways to encourage that learning:

-• give more time and practice with counting
+- give more time and practice with counting

-• encourage kids to see math around them
+- encourage kids to see math around them

-• assess as you go and move onto the next concept only when the one before it is mastered
+- assess as you go and move on to the next concept only when the one before it is mastered

-• use manipulatives to build conceptual understanding first.
+- use manipulatives to build conceptual understanding first.

-• reinforce the relationship between quantities, numbers, and other concepts
+- reinforce the relationship between quantities, numbers, and other concepts

-• talk about and scaffold all learning
+- talk about and scaffold all learning

-• replace rote learning and speed drills with manipulatives and slow learning with rich tasks
+- replace rote learning and speed drills with manipulatives and slow learning with rich tasks

 There are many more reasons why kids may struggle with math learning.
-The good news, is that targeting learners early and with the right lessons and tasks will help kids start off on the right path to becoming numerate citizens!
+The good news is that targeting learners early and with the right lessons and tasks will help kids start off on the right path to becoming numerate citizens!
 This will also help later primary learners that are struggling.
 You can create lessons for them to help fill those possible gaps they may be experiencing.

 Let’s take a look at where your learners start and some of the stages they move through as they are learning math.
 Remember, all kids will be at different stages of understanding.
 Small groups of children in your class will be similar in their learning and you can group them for instruction.
 The important thing is that you are aware of the stages and what they look like.
 When you assess your students using simple tasks, it will be easier to decide where to start instruction.
+This information is a summary of research and professional math resources by Kathy Richardson (2012), Alex Lawson (2015), Jo Boaler, Marian Small, NCTM.

 The Progression of Number Sense

 Kids need to have a load of practice counting.
 It is often surprising to see that counting is not part of the curriculum past kindergarten in some instances.
 Kids can be counting all the way through elementary!
-What they count and how they count will change but the learning established in this process serves to reinforce the concept of number and they relationship between numbers and quantities.
+What they count and how they count will change but the learning established in this process serves to reinforce the concept of number and the relationship between numbers and quantities.
 (Even fractions and decimals can be counted too!)

 In the book Choral Counting and Counting Collections Megan Franke et.al reinforce the need to be teacher observers as students count and then respond to the students’ needs.
 As you watch students count, you will see anything from counting without touching an object and really not understanding that each item represents a quantity, to kids sorting and skip counting.
-Your role is to notice these things and take note.
+Your role is to notice these things and take notes.
 This formative assessment helps you to plan for instruction.

 1-1 Correspondence